satyy/spring-security-ldap/README.md

   3. Loading the list of authorities/groups for the authenticated user and validating if the user is authorized to access the resource if        the user is member of the desired group.

 ## About Application
-Spring-Security intercept every request coming to the application and redirect it to spring-security default login page.
-Once, the user   provides credentials and try to login the user will be authenticated from ldap server and post successful authentication, user will be     able to access the resource if user is part of the group and authorized to access it.
+Spring-Security intercept every request coming to the application and redirect it to spring-security's default login page.
+Once, the user   provides credentials and try to login, the user's credential will be authenticated against ldap server and on successful authentication, user will be able to access the resource if user is part of the group and authorized to access it.

+- Instead of intercepting every request, spring-security support authenticating only request matching particular request or matching some     regex pattern.
+For e.g, to intercept any request with `\login` endpoint can be done by changing
+          `.anyRequest().fullyAuthenticated() to .antMatchers("/login").fullyAuthenticated()`
+   in `configure()` funtion in configuration bean at `/src/main/java/com/satyy/ldap/config/WebSecurityConfig.java`